Waving: Variations

 There are different ways to wave the hand; some include the standard side-to-side wave, palm wide wave, wiggly wave (finger wiggle wave), "flirtatious" wave, open-and close finger wave, arm wave, and the "Miss America" wave.

 People wave by raising their hand and moving it from side to side.
 Another common wave is to raise one's hand and repeatedly move the fingers downward toward the palm.
 A variant known as the wiggly wave consists of holding the hand near shoulder level and wiggling the fingers randomly.
 This can be used to appear cute or flirtatious to the target of the wave.
 The gesture can be used to attract attention at a distance.
-Most commonly, though, the gesture means quite simply "hello" or "goodbye.
+Most commonly, though, the gesture means quite simply "hello" or "goodbye".

 The royal wave, also known as a regal wave, pageant wave, parade wave, or Miss America wave, is a similar but distinct kind of hand waving gesture in which a person executes something alternatively described as either a 'plastic grin' with 'fingers cupped' and 'forearm swaying side-to-side' or a "vertical hand with a slight twist from the wrist".
 The gesture is often performed, to various degrees, by different members of the British royal family, signaling anything from regality, class and control to elegance, restraint and character.

 Cultural interpretations

-In American culture, waving is a known gesture that means "hello" or "goodbye".
+In Western culture, waving is a known gesture that means "hello" or "goodbye".
 That gesture can also be used to call the attention of someone, for example waving down a taxi, or waving at a friend from a great distance.
 That gesture could be interpreted differently and have a different meaning or even be highly offensive in South Korea, Nigeria, Greece, Bulgaria, Latin American countries, India, Japan, and other places.